TaitoUnited/full-stack-template/TAITOLESS.md

 ### Creating an environment

-* Run taito-config.sh to set the environment variables:
+* Run taito-config.sh to set the environment variables for the environment in question (dev, test, stag, canary, or prod):
     ```
     set -a
     taito_target_env=dev
     . taito-config.sh
     set +a
     ```
 * Run terraform scripts that are located at `scripts/terraform/`.
-Note that the scripts assume that a cloud provider project defined by `taito_resource_namespace` and `taito_resource_namespace_id` already exists and Terraform is allowed to create resources for that project.
+Use `scripts/terraform/common/backend.tf` as backend, if you want to store terraform state on git.
+Note that the terraform scripts assume that a cloud provider project defined by `taito_resource_namespace` and `taito_resource_namespace_id` already exists and Terraform is allowed to create resources for that project.
-* (TODO create database with terraform) -> Create a relational database (or databases) for an environment e.g. by using cloud provider web UI.
+* (TODO: create database with terraform instead): Create a relational database (or databases) for an environment e.g. by using cloud provider web UI.
 See `db_*` settings in `taito-config.sh` for database definitions.
 Create two user accounts for the database: `SERVER_TEMPLATE_ENV` for deploying the database migrations (broad user rights) and `SERVER_TEMPLATE_ENV_app` for the application (concise user rights).
 Configure also database extensions if required by the application (see `database/db.sql`).
 * Set Kubernetes secret values with `kubectl`.
 The secrets are defined by `taito_secrets` in `taito-config.sh`, and they are referenced in `scripts/helm*.yaml` files.

 ### Setting up CI/CD